-The application deadline for the Fall semester is January 15 (9pm Pacific Time, midnight Eastern Time).
+The application deadline for the Fall semester is January 15.
+Program deadline expires on January 15 at 11:59:59 pm PST.
 Applicants selected by the admission committee will be notified of acceptance shortly thereafter.
 Admissions decisions will continue to be made until the class is filled.

 The Admissions Committee will consider applications based on the following factors:

 A minimum GPA of 3.0 is required.
 Special attention is given to the grades achieved in science courses relevant to the program (e.g., chemistry, biology, biochemistry, pharmacology and mathematics).